 The bill amends West Virginia Code ยง49-4-601, which outlines the procedures for cases of child neglect or abuse.
-A significant change allows a prosecuting attorney, on behalf of the Department of Human Services, attorneys for a parent, or a guardian ad litem, to request the appointment of a court-appointed special advocate (CASA) if the circuit court is serviced by such advocates.
-This provision aims to enhance the support available to children involved in neglect or abuse proceedings by ensuring that they have dedicated advocates representing their interests.
+A significant addition allows a prosecuting attorney, on behalf of the Department of Human Services, attorneys for a parent, or a guardian ad litem, to request the appointment of a court-appointed special advocate (CASA) if the circuit court is serviced by such advocates.
+This change aims to enhance the support and representation available to children and families involved in these proceedings.

-Additionally, the bill emphasizes the rights of all parties involved in these proceedings, including the right to counsel and the opportunity to be heard.
+Additionally, the bill emphasizes the rights of all parties involved, including the right to counsel and the opportunity to be heard during the proceedings.
 It mandates that attorneys representing parties in these cases receive continuing legal education on child abuse and neglect procedures, ensuring they are well-equipped to handle such sensitive matters.
-The bill also establishes procedural safeguards, such as the requirement for a transcript of all proceedings and the prioritization of these cases in the court system, to ensure timely and fair hearings for children and families affected by neglect or abuse.
+The bill also establishes procedural safeguards, such as the requirement for transcripts of proceedings and the prioritization of these cases in the court system, to ensure timely and fair hearings.

 Statutes affected: Introduced Version: 49-4-601